Helping

 and books on this topic.
 Regardless of how important it is for

-teachers to be competent in a variety of reading strategies,
+teachers to be competent in a variety of reading strategies, the

-have their options limited in the adult world.
+their options limited in the adult world.

 Traditionally

-much pressure has been put on teachers in the primary grades
+much pressure has been put on teachers in the primary grades to

 Many people

-believe that children who can be taught reading at an early
+believe that children who can be taught reading at an early age

-a member of the group of underperformers in school.
+of the group of underperformers in school.

 While there